-- Refusal to allow ST Agricultural Advisor access to the land for inspection on reasonable notice (7 days) - Providing false or misleading information in relation to the grant and evidence - Submission of a claim for capital works that are not completed or where funds have been used for an alternative purpose - Lack of evidence of how the funds were spent or of the finished work e.g. photos - Removal of any capital works without written consent from ST - Change of use of a capital item, e.g. roofing over a manure storage to turn it into a grain or machinery storage (even when at the applicant's own expense) - You are found to not meet the criteria for funding - Not following the relevant deadlines for responding and submitting your agreement form - Failure to comply with the appropriate standards, planning rules and agricultural codes of practice - Subsequent refusal of a Specialist On Farm Advisory visit (should one be required in order to be eligible for a STEPS item) after returning your signed agreement - Failure to complete all or some the agreed works may reduce the likelihood of being awarded STEPS grants in the future.
+- Refusal to allow ST Agricultural Advisor access to the land for inspection on reasonable notice (7 days) - Sale of equipment which is still under the terms of your STEPS agreement - Providing false or misleading information in relation to the grant and evidence - Submission of a claim for capital works that are not completed or where funds have been used for an alternative purpose - Lack of evidence of how the funds were spent or of the finished work e.g. photos - Removal of any capital works without written consent from ST - Change of use of a capital item, e.g. roofing over a manure storage to turn it into a grain or machinery storage (even when at the applicant's own expense) - You are found to not meet the criteria for funding - Not following the relevant deadlines for responding and submitting your agreement form - Failure to comply with the appropriate standards, planning rules and agricultural codes of practice - Subsequent refusal of a Specialist On Farm Advisory visit (should one be required in order to be eligible for a STEPS item) after returning your signed agreement - Failure to complete all or some the agreed works may reduce the likelihood of being awarded STEPS grants in the future.